subash3650/Calculator/README.md

 How to Use
 Run the program.
-Select the arithmetic operation you want to perform (Addition, Subtraction, Multiplication, Division).
-Enter two numbers.
-The program will display the result of the operation.
-Example
-yaml
-Copy code

 Welcome to the OOP Calculator!
-Please select an operation:
-1. Addition
-2. Subtraction
-3. Multiplication
-4. Division

-Inputs are entered in the expresion form 3*8/2
+Inputs are entered in the expresion form like
+3*8/2

 OOP Concepts Applied
 Classes and Objects: The Calculator class contains methods for each arithmetic operation.